Plant-Food-Research-Open/assemblyqc/docs/minimal_example.md

 ## Step 3: Setting Max.
 Resources

 The resources needed for the various modules in the pipeline are dynamically allocated using resource-classes defined in the 'conf/base.config' file.
 Instead of tweaking these classes, the user can conveniently cap the maximum allowed resources by changing the `max_cpus`, `max_memory` and `max_time` variables in the 'nextflow.config' file.
-These maximum values apply to each process in the pipeline.
-The pipeline executes multiple processes in parallel.
-Therefore, the total execution time is not equal to the sum of time taken by each process.
-More on this later.
 This example caps the maximum time to 1 hour as each module in this example can be executed within an hour.

 ```groovy
 max_time = 1.hour
 ```

+> 💡 **Note**: Maximum values defined by `max_cpus`, `max_memory` and `max_time` apply to each process in the pipeline.
+The pipeline executes multiple processes in parallel.
+Therefore, the total execution time is not equal to the sum of time taken by each process.
+Rather, the total time is determined by adding up the time taken by processes which run one after the other.
+An estimate of the total time maybe needed if the pipeline is submitted to an executor such as Slurm.
+This topic is covered later in this document.

 ## Step 4: Setting the Singularity Cache Directory